Joshua-Miles/My-Lectures/18-web-associations/LECTURE NOTES.md

 ### Learning Goals

-* Use foreign keys to create references between Table Rows
+* Use foreign keys to create relationships between objects
 * Use user input to define foreign keys
+* Use a select box to assign a foreign key
-* Use other types of inputs to improve the user's experience when creating associations
+* Use checkboxes to create has_many associations

 ### Activation

-* Overview of the Lecture Exercise Code
-* Web Association Tables
+* Review Daily Deliverables

 ### Learning Goal 1: Use foreign keys to create references between Table Rows

 ##### Talking Points

+> They should be able to drive the show on this now.
+Ask a lot of questions.

+* In the console
-* Review relationship handouts
+  * Review how Tess is a Terrier
-* Associate rows together using foreign keys
 * Demonstrate how we define the associations in the model
-  * The code that that actually gets us
-* Using the association in the controller
+* In the console

-##### Early Assessment

-- Kahoot
-  - Will working code produce an association?
-  - Will broken code (missing `_id`) produce an association?
-  - Will abstracted code (using a seperate hash) produce an association?
+  * Reassign Tess's Association

-##### Primary Assessment
+##### Questions

-- Associate a PantryItem with a Category using a foreign key with the seed file

 ### Learning Goal 2: Use user input to define foreign keys

+> If I want an input for the user to type in a foreign key, how would I make it

 ##### Talking Points